-Update 802.11 email list servers
+Update 802.18 email list servers

-Working Group Secretary
+Technical Advisory Group Secretary

-See Guidelines for 802.11 Secretaries .and IEEE Standards Companion (ref. [other1]) for details on content and form of minutes.
+See Section 10 of this document, Guidelines for 802.18 Secretaries and IEEE Standards Companion (ref. [other1]) for details on content and form of minutes.

-Working Group Technical Editor

-The WG Technical Editor is responsible for:

-Organizing and conducting regular Editor meetings.

-Oversee the Draft publication process:

-Coordinate between the IEEE-SA publication editor and TG Technical Editor.

-Proof read and coordinates changes of documents edited by IEEE staff.

-Advise WG Chair when a Standards Board Approved draft is ready for publication.

-Working Group Treasurer

-The WG Treasurer is responsible for the financial operations of the WG and the WG treasury.
-Specific resposibilities are listed in IEEE 802 WG P&P 14.

-WG Publicity Chair

-The Chair may appoint a WG Publicity Chair to assist him in public relations and marketing communications.

 Liaisons

 Liaison relationships are established with other groups within 802 LMSC, other relevant standards setting bodies, industry promotional bodies, Special Interest Groups (SIGs), and radio spectrum regulatory bodies (liaison groups).
-Liaisons shall be recommended by the WG Chair and confirmed by the vote of the WG.
+Liaisons shall be recommended by the TAG Chair and confirmed by the vote of the TAG.
 Liaisons shall be reconfirmed each year at the July 802 plenary.
-Liaisons will be granted voting rights upon confirmation of their liaison status in 802.11 and will seek to be granted voting rights in their respective liaison groups.
+Liaisons will be granted voting rights upon confirmation of their liaison status in 802.18 and will seek to be granted voting rights in their respective liaison groups.

 Liaison Roles and Responsibilities:

-Liaisons are responsible for providing updates and status reports to the WG at plenary and interim sessions.
-If a liaison does not provide this in two consecutive sessions, then the WG Chair may withdraw the liaison responsibility from the concerned individual.
-The WG Chair recommends a replacement as necessary.
+Liaisons are responsible for providing updates and status reports to the TAG at plenary and interim sessions.
+If a liaison does not provide this in two consecutive sessions, then the TAG Chair may withdraw the liaison responsibility from the concerned individual.
+The TAG Chair recommends a replacement as necessary.

-Liaisons cannot pass on responsibilities, nor have other individuals represent their post without having WG or WG Chair approval.
+Liaisons cannot pass on responsibilities, nor have other individuals represent their post without having TAG or TAG Chair approval.

-Liaisons have the same voting rights, privileges and obligations as 802.11 Voters.
-Liaisons are given 802.11 WG attendance credit for attending liaison group meetings that are concurrent with 802.11 WG sessions.
+Liaisons have the same voting rights, privileges and obligations as 802.18 Voters.
+Liaisons are given 802.18 TAG attendance credit for attending liaison group meetings that are concurrent with 802.18 TAG sessions.

-Liaisons shall be empowered to report status of the WG developments to their respective liaison groups, and shall report back to the WG the status of the liaison group at interim and plenary sessions.
+Liaisons shall be empowered to report status of the TAG developments to their respective liaison groups, and shall report back to the TAG the status of the liaison group at interim and plenary sessions.

-Working Group Officer Election Process
+Technical Advisory Group Officer Election Process

-The election of the IEEE 802.11 WG Officers (Chair and Vice-Chairs) is held in March of each even-numbered year.
-The nominations for the election shall be made at the WG Opening Plenary meeting.
-The WG Chair shall designate one of the WG Vice-Chairs as an Acting Chair Pro Tem if the WG Chair is running for re-election.
-If not running for re-election, the WG Chair shall conduct the election process.
-This election process shall be used for each WG officer election.
+The election of the IEEE 802.18 TAG Officers (Chair and Vice-Chairs) is held in March of each even-numbered year.
+The nominations for the election shall be made at the TAG Opening Plenary meeting.
+The TAG Chair shall designate one of the TAG Vice-Chairs as an Acting Chair Pro Tem if the TAG Chair is running for re-election.
+If not running for re-election, the TAG Chair shall conduct the election process.
+This election process shall be used for each TAG officer election.

 The Acting Chair shall open the floor for nominations.